 Originally from South Yorkshire, Brian worked as a deputy headteacher for St Peter’s High School in Gloucester for more than 20 years.
 When he retired, he took up voluntary roles to keep active, including joining Healthwatch Gloucestershire in 2014.

-The What Would You Do? campaign aims to get feedback from people in an online survey at www.healthwatch.co.uk/what-would-you-do.
+The What Would You Do? campaign aims to get feedback from people in an online survey (closed 30 April 2019).
 Questions will focus on local services in the following areas:

 - Mental health